 If you are a beneficial owner and you do not provide the bank, broker or other nominee that holds your shares with voting instructions, the bank, broker or other nominee will determine if it has the discretionary authority to vote on the particular matter.
-Under applicable regulations, banks, brokers and other nominees have the discretion to vote on routine matters, such as Proposal No. 3, but do not have discretion to vote on non-routine matters, such as Proposal No. 1, Proposal No. 2, Proposal No. 4, Proposal No. 5, Proposal No. 6 and Proposal No. 7, which results in a "broker non-vote."
-Therefore, if you do not provide voting instructions to your bank, broker or other nominee, such nominee may only vote your shares on Proposal No. 3 and on any other routine matters properly presented for a vote at the 2023 Annual Meeting.
+Under applicable regulations, banks, brokers and other nominees have the discretion to vote on routine matters, such as Proposal No. 4, but do not have discretion to vote on non-routine matters, such as Proposal No. 1, Proposal No. 2, Proposal No. 3, Proposal No. 5 and Proposal No. 6, which results in a "broker non-vote."
+Therefore, if you do not provide voting instructions to your bank, broker or other nominee may only vote your shares on Proposal No. 4 and on any other routine matters properly presented for a vote at the 2024 Annual Meeting.